scottseotech/todo-platform/docs/docs/architecture/adr.md

     1. **AWS S3** - Vendor lock-in, requires AWS account, egress costs
     2. **Local filesystem** - Not durable, no replication
-    3. **Longhorn** - Block storage, not object storage

     **Consequences:**

     ✅ **Positive:**

     - S3 API compatibility (portable to cloud if needed)
     - Self-contained (no external dependencies)
     - No egress costs
     - Great for local development
-    - Production-ready with replication

     ❌ **Negative:**

     - Additional service to manage
-    - Storage capacity limited by cluster nodes
     - Need to handle backup/disaster recovery for MinIO itself

 ---